-Practice may create unrealistic and unsustainable community expectation for future Commemorative Recognition Applications.
-Commemorative Recognition and associated Management Practices.
+Practice may create Commemorative

+unrealistic and Recognition and

+unsustainable associated

+community Management

+expectation for Practices.

+future

+Commemorative

+Recognition

+Applications.

 Service delivery Not applicable.

 Current budget impact Sufficient funds exist within the annual budget to appropriate a new standard sign for the park should support a renaming be supported post engagement.
 Future Budget Impact There are potential minor future budget impacts related to maintenance and cleaning of signage (if required due to bore water stains).